mohamedeltwony/madarat/ENVIRONMENT_SETUP.md

 3. Select "Catch Hook" as the trigger event
 4. Copy the webhook URL provided by Zapier
 5. Add this URL to your `.env.local` file as `ZAPIER_WEBHOOK_URL`

+### Setting up Zapier Partial Submission Webhook

+For improved user experience and data collection:
+1. Create a separate Zap in Zapier for partial form submissions
+2. Choose "Webhooks by Zapier" as the trigger
+3. Copy the webhook URL provided by Zapier
+4. Add this URL to your `.env.local` file as `ZAPIER_PARTIAL_WEBHOOK_URL`
+5. Configure the Zap to handle partial (incomplete) submission data

 For enhanced security in production:
 1. Implement proper signature verification on both ends